rohithbaggu56-dot/Sophos-Endpoint-SOC-Investigation-Lab/Investigation-03-DOCM-Web-Protection-and-Detection/README.md

 ## 🧠 Analyst Assessment

-The evidence showed a clear progression from the attempted access to the DOCM test content through web protection, endpoint detection, process telemetry, and remediation.
+The evidence showed a clear progression from the attempted DOCM access through web protection, endpoint detection, process telemetry, and remediation.

 **Investigation context:**